weswong/IBD-HMM/README.md

 python scriptVCF_badsamples.py {badsamples_file}

-3) Run the fileprep program for the IBD HMM python hmm_fileprep sequence_file bad_samples
+3) Run the fileprep program for the IBD HMM to prepare the samples python hmm_fileprep sequence_file bad_samples
+This script has 3 outputs: a good combos file, a discordance file, and a the input for the HMM (referred to as a cleaned_file)

+Discordance file format:
+Tab-delimited file where
+column1 = sample1
+column2 = sample 2
-* Two outputs: a good combos file and a discordance file For the discordance file, column1 is sample1, column2 is sample 2, column 3 is the number of sites examined for this particular pair, column 4 is the discordance
+column 3 = the number of sites (this version only examines sites where the minor allele is present) examined for this particular pair column 4 - the discordance

-*Note: hmm_fileprep_coi.py sequence_file bad_samples {optional freq file json}
+Good combos file:
+Tab-delimited file where:
+column1 = sample1
+column 2 = sample2

+HMM input file (cleaned_file):
+Cleaned up data by removing sites that are too close from each other and calculates  major and minor allele frequencies.py

-hmm_fileprep_coi file is the same as hmm_fileprep except it contains an optional parameter to pass in the frequencies as a json file.
-These frequencies are created using the freq_parse.py file
+To specify allele frequencies, use the hmm_fileprep_coi.py script: hmm_fileprep_coi file is the same as hmm_fileprep except it contains an optional parameter to pass in the frequencies as a json file. hmm_fileprep_coi.py sequence_file bad_samples {optional freq file json}

+These frequencies are created using the freq_parse.py script (default titled snp_dict.json) and is a python dictionary where:
+* {Chromosome:Position : {'major': identity of the major allele,
+                          'major_freq': frequency of the minor allele,
+                          'minor': identity of the minor allele,
+                          'minor_freq': frequency of the minor allele}
+Chromosome and position are provided as integers (example: If chromosome 1, position 2000 = 2000, Chromosome:position should be provided as "1:2000"

 4)Run the IBD HMM
 python IBD_HMM.py good_combos_file cleaned_file

+4) Run Graphing scripts (graph_ibd_pedigree.py, graph_ibd_results.py)
+Input is the output of the hmm file.